 Property owners may also pick up the sticker or request that it be provided to those living in the property.
 Download the transfer of Resident Benefits Form.

-Those living outside the District or who do not own the property and whose landlord does not pass the Resident's Benefit card on to them may become a Annual 'Park Supporter' and receive one (1) sticker for ½ the cost of the current assessment, $45 in 2016.
+Those living who do not own the property and whose landlord does not pass the Resident's Benefit card on to them may purchase an NTPUD Resident Benefit sticker for $45 and receive one sticker and all benefits of residents.

 What benefits do I get?

 The program allows free parking at the North Tahoe Regional Park and discounted parking at Tahoe Vista Recreation Area As well as discounted launch rates for the Tahoe Vista Boat Launch.
-The Benefit Program offers discounted rates for use of Regional Park facilities such as the Ramada group picnic area, tennis courts and ball fields as well as at the North Tahoe Event Center and a 10% discount with all District concessionaires.
+The Benefit Program offers discounted rates for use of Regional Park facilities such as the Ramada group picnic area, tennis courts, and ball fields and a 10% discount with all District concessionaires.